 Remote supports two-way communication, for motor faders, dynamic displays, indicators, etc. For example, a control surface with dynamic displays can show which devices and parameters are controlled at the moment, along with the parameter values.
 This makes the integration between the hardware and the software even tighter — with the right control surface you can play a live gig with Reason without needing to look at the computer screen at all!

 If there's a Remote map for your control surface installed (either by you or built into Reason), you can use the "Auto-Detect" feature in Reason's preference to automatically set up your control surface.
 See the matrix below for the full list of control surfaces.
 Please note that even if your control surface isn't listed here, or if it doesn't have a Remote map, you can still set it up with Reason.
 Simply add it as a generic control surface in the Reason preferences by clicking Add and selecting <Other> as the manufacturer.

-The following control surfaces are supported by Remote in Reason.
+The following control surfaces are supported by Remote in the latest version of Reason.
 If a control surface is not listed here, we recommend contacting the manufacturer asking about Reason Remote support.
 Please note that if your control surface is not listed here, you can still set it up as a generic controller or keyboard in Reason's preferences.

 |Manufacturer||Model||Note||Auto-detect||Display/LED feedback||Motor fader support|

 |MPK Mini mk2||x|